iterative/ldb-resources/README.md

 **Key LDB features**:

 *  MLOps-grade **command line** experience.
-Does not require installing and maintaining any databases.
 * Lightweight management of data sources.
 Data objects can exist anywhere in S3, Google Cloud, Azure, or local storage.
 There is **no need to move or duplicate** data objects in order to create, share or modify a dataset.
 * Advanced manipulation and versioning for datasets.
 Datasets can be cloned, queried, merged, and sampled. **Every change in a dataset is tracked**, and provenance of constituent objects can be verified at all times.
 * Label-aware operations.
 Objects can be selected based on **annotation metadata, file attributes, or custom ML model queries**, and changes to ingress object metadata are versioned.
 * **LDB datasets are reproducible,** **shareable, and fast to materialize**.
 A particular dataset version will always point to the same set of data objects and annotations.
-Datasets are cached during instantiation, so transfers from cloud locations are accelerated.
+Data samples can be placed in a shared cache during instantiation, so transfers from remote locations are accelerated.

 ### Contents